sravanrekandar/movies-remakes-visualisation-sanky-d3/README.md

 # Movie Remakes Visualisation Sanky D3
 ## [ViewDemo](https://github.com/sravanrekandar/movies-remakes-visualisation-sanky-d3)
-Image

 ## Introduction
 This application is a proof of concept to visualise a big set of objects in a timeline order and their relations to other objects in the past.

 This chart displays multiple nodes(Movies) in a timeline order.
 Each movie node connect's to it's original movie in the past and the remakes in the future.

-Interactivity is the primary feture of the chart.
+Interactivity is the primary feature of the chart.
 Hovering, clicking and searching (work under progress) functionalities gives users a smooth experience to navigate through the data.
 <img src="docs/favicomatic/movie visualisation drawing.jpg" width="80%" />

 ## Insights into the work